rawhex/hidiot.com/_docs/exploring_morse_code/a_watery_grave.md

 We now know the Morse patterns for call signs, common abbreviations and cribs.
 We can use this to spot patterns when the HIDIOT plays the Titanic's messages.

 It might be a good idea to write the morse dits and dahs for the words we've looked at on a piece of paper.
-We'll use the HIDIOT to play the messages nd copy them down.
+We'll use the HIDIOT to play the messages and copy them down.
 Having these abbreviations to hand will help speed up decoding them.

 > If you haven't already, this would be a good opportunity to take a break.
 Don't worry, we'll still be ship shape and ready to go when you get back.